-- 16. Member cities are encouraged to consider long-duration precipitation and snowmelt events, prolonged periods of wet and dry conditions, past observed trends, and precipitation events larger than the 100-year event in evaluating and managing flood risk. - 17.
-Member cities shall require the following for projects triggering a City stormwater management plan: - a.
-For new development and redevelopment, the peak stormwater runoff rate shall not exceed the existing peak rate for the 2-year, 10-year, and the 100-year storm events.
+P17.P18.
+Member cities shall require the following for projects triggering a City stormwater management plan:

+- For new development and redevelopment, the peak stormwater runoff rate shall not exceed the existing peak rate for the 2-year, 10-year, and the 100-year storm events.
 "Subwatershed" may be the project site or may be an area of greater size for which an approved local water management plan meets this criterion. - b.
 Analysis of peak stormwater rates shall be performed using a hydrograph method based on sound hydrologic theory and Atlas 14 (or more recent) precipitation data. - c.
 Rates may be further restricted when the capacity of the downstream conveyance system is limited.

-4.3 Fish, Wildlife, and Habitat
+4.3 Fish, Wildlife, and HabitatEcological Health

-4.3.1 Fish, Wildlife, and Habitat Goals
+4.3.1 Fish, Wildlife, and HabitatEcological Health Goals

-- G. Promote fish and wildlife habitat and recreational opportunities by maintaining or improving water quality and shoreline integrity. - H. Promote the incorporation of habitat benefits into stormwater BMPs.
+- G7.
+Promote fish and wildlife habitat and recreational opportunities by maintaining or improving water quality and shoreline integrity. - G8.
+Promote the incorporation of habitat benefits into stormwater BMPs.

-4.3.2 Fish, Wildlife, and Habitat Strategies
+4.3.2 Fish, Wildlife, and HabitatEcological Health Strategies

-- 14. The WMO will promote and support partner cost-share programs to implement shoreline protection, shoreline restoration, and upland restoration projects (e.g., Dakota SWCD Landscaping for Clean water or similar programs) - 15.
-The WMO will work with member cities to identify shoreline degradation issues and prioritize opportunities for shoreline restoration and protection actions, as requested. - 16.
-The WMO will work with member cities and partners to identify and pursue opportunities to incorporate habitat and/or recreations benefits into WMO and member city projects, as requested. - 17.
-The WMO will support engagement and outreach programs to promote habitat improvement via support in collaboration with member city and partner environmental services staff (e.g., Minnesota Water Stewards). - 18.
-The WMO will collaborate with Dakota County and member cities, as requested, to prevent the increase or minimize the occurrence of aquatic invasive species in collaboration with member cities.

-19. C. The WMO will collaborate with member cities, as requested, to promote access to water bodies for recreation and education.
+- S14.
+The WMO will promote and support partner cost-share programs to implement shoreline protection, shoreline restoration, and upland restoration projects (e.g., Dakota County SWCD Landscaping for Clean water-Water program or similar programs) - S15.
+The WMO will work with member cities to identify shoreline degradation issues and prioritize opportunities for shoreline restoration and protection actions, as requested.

+- S16.
+The WMO will work with member cities and partners to identify and pursue opportunities to incorporate habitat and/or recreations benefits into WMO and member city projects, as requested. - S17.
+The WMO will support engagement and outreach programs to promote habitat improvement via support in collaboration with member citiesy and partners environmental services staff (e.g., Dakota County SWCD Landscaping for Clean Water programMinnesota Water Stewards). - S18.
+The WMO will collaborate with Dakota County and member cities, as requested, to prevent the increase or minimize the occurrence of aquatic invasive species in collaboration with member cities. - S18.S19.
+C. The WMO will collaborate with member cities, as requested, to promote access to water bodies for recreation and education.

-4.3.3 Fish, Wildlife, and Habitat Policies
+4.3.3 Fish, Wildlife, and Habitat Ecological Health Policies

-- 18. Member cities shall consider and pursue, as feasible, opportunities to incorporate habitat, wildlife, and other ecological benefits during reconstruction of City infrastructure. - 19.
-Member cities are encouraged to recommend or require project proposers to meet with City environmental staff to evaluate opportunities to incorporate, maximize, or preserve habitat and ecological benefits as part of project development. - 20.
-Member cities shall maintain and enforce shoreland development standards that are at least as stringent as the requirements of the Minnesota DNR and included in Minnesota Rules 6120. - 21.
+- P19.
+Member cities shall maintain and enforce stream and lake vegetated buffer requirements for development and redevelopment projects that disturb one acre or more that average at least 15 feet and conform to applicable MnDNR shoreland rules. - P20.
+Member cCities are encouraged to implement native vegetation requirements on buffers as well as buffer requirements for smaller projects that disturb less than one acre, including residential development or redevelopment projects.
+Stream and lake buffers shall be an average of at least 15 feet and conform to applicable MDNR shoreland rules. - P18.P21.
+Member cities shall consider and pursue, as feasible, opportunities to incorporate habitat, wildlife, and other ecological benefits during reconstruction of City infrastructure. - P19.P22.
+Member cities are encouraged to recommend or require project proposers to meet with City environmental staff to evaluate opportunities to incorporate, maximize, or preserve habitat and ecological benefits as part of project development. - P20.P23.
+Member cities shall maintain and enforce shoreland development standards that are at least as stringent as the requirements of the Minnesota DNR and included in Minnesota Rules 6120.
+Member Cities are encouraged to evaluate waterbodies and apply minimum buffer widths or shoreland ordinances to provide transitional habitat. - P21.P24.
 Member cities shall maintain and enforce local land use controls within the Mississippi River Critical Corridor Area (MRCCA) consistent with Minnesota Rules 6106, as revised.